thehelpersus/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

   - cheltenham
   - homemade masks
 ---
-**While we're resource bound in this crisis, we'll be working to meet the needs of all on our community.
+While we're resource-bound in this crisis, we'll be working to meet the needs of all on our community.

-At no time will we be recording your medical information, we will only get paper forms to you to fill out or download yourself.**
+We will not, in any way be recording your medical information, we will only get paper forms to you to fill out or digital forms for you to download yourself.**